jjrbf/viola-discord-bot/README.md

   By using vioLa, you acknowledge that translations and custom configurations are at your own risk. vioLa's creators aren't responsible for misinterpretations or misuse of translations.
 - **Opt-Out Options**:
   If you don't want your messages translated during live translation mode, let your server moderators know or avoid posting in channels where vioLa is active.
+## Acknowledgments
+This project uses the MarianMT model:

+MarianNMT Team. *Marian: Fast Neural Machine Translation in C++*.
+Licensed under the MIT License.
+Available at [https://marian-nmt.github.io](https://marian-nmt.github.io)

+Additionally, MarianMT relies on datasets from the OPUS project:
+Tiedemann, J. (2012). *Parallel Data, Tools, and Interfaces in OPUS*.
+In Proceedings of the 8th International Conference on Language Resources and Evaluation (LREC'2012), Istanbul, Turkey.
+Available at [https://opus.nlpl.eu](https://opus.nlpl.eu)